tacgnol3/CrispyLauncher/README.md

 # CrispyLauncher

 This script is made to work on linux using the files from Doom + Doom 2 and Heretic + Hexen games on steam.
+It's useful to use crispy doom engine on older hardware since the new Kex engine is a bit more demanding.

-#Installation
+# Installation

 To install this script, clone this repo using this command :